Timendus/thumby-grayscale/readme.md

 ### Stopping

-If your application exits back to the menu, or you want to switch back to black and white, make sure you stop the grayscale library:
+If your application exits back to the menu, or you want to switch back to black and white, make sure you stop the grayscale library's thread:

 ```python
 gs.stop()